NiteshKum/SampleTest/README.md

 # SampeTest
 This is for learning.
-Pull check.
+Push Test.